Mopidevi18/Mopidevi18/README.md

 # Hi there 👋
-I'm **Venkateswarlu Mopidevi**, a **Software Engineer and Master's student in Computer Science** at the **University of Colorado Boulder**.
-I specialize in **Full-Stack Development, DevOps, AI/ML, and Cloud Technologies**, with a strong focus on automation, performance optimization, and scalable software solutions.
+I'm **Venkateswarlu Mopidevi**, a Software Engineer and Master's student in Computer Science at the University of Colorado Boulder.
+I specialize in Full-Stack Development, DevOps, AI/ML, and Cloud Technologies, with a strong focus on automation, performance optimization, and scalable software solutions.

 ## 🔭 **Current Focus**
 - Master's in Computer Science (Aug 2024 - May 2026) | GPA: 4.00/4.00